niclad/roofmail/README.md

 # Roofmail — An SMS companion dedicated to helping you find the perfect relaxation time

+This is an automated tool to help notify if the weather at your location is nice enough to sit outside... meaning you can chill, drink a cold drink, listen to some music, and read a book, without feeling like you're going to freeze or cook.

+## Running this code

+*TBD*

 ## Helpful links
 ### Weather API
 The Government (currently) provides an API that's free to use.
 [Info here.](https://www.weather.gov/documentation/services-web-api).
 Using this, it's possible to get forcast and weather data based on geographic coordinates.
 However, the resolution of this data is only precise down to an area of 2.5km x 2.5km — which is good enough for our use case here.